-From 2-9 December Land Rights Now and organizations worldwide are coming together to raise awareness of how securing land rights for Indigenous Peoples and local communities are key to preventing pandemics.
+Throughout December Land Rights Now and organizations worldwide are coming together to raise awareness of how securing land rights for Indigenous Peoples and local communities is key to protecting biodiversity and preventing pandemics.

 Did you know that the destruction of nature increases the probability of future pandemics?
 There are thousands of unknown viruses in nature carried by wild animals.
 Deforestation brings us in closer contact with them.